Iris-xii/Extransmissions/README.md

 # Extransmissions

 **WARNING / UPDATE:**
-**Extransmissions has been superceded by a mod with a much better foundation, https://github.com/Iris-xii/Extrawners.
+**Extransmissions has been superseded by a mod with a much better foundation, https://github.com/Iris-xii/Extrawners.
 Extransmissions will remain here, but is unlikely to see much activity.
 Old puzzles (as long as they don't use the IOPair rule) can be easily turned into Extrawners puzzles.**

 This is a mod adds additional ways to transmit molecules in and out of a puzzle, or extransmissions, if you will.